PiechZ/mobile-recovery-plan/guides/bitwarden-recovery.md

 1. **Access BitWarden from Another Device**
    - Use a trusted computer or secondary device to log into your BitWarden account at [vault.bitwarden.com](https://vault.bitwarden.com)
    - You'll need your master password to access your vault
+   - If 2FA is enabled, use your **printed backup codes** to complete the login process

 2. **Verify Your Account Security**
    - Check for any unauthorized access or login attempts in your account activity logs